Junzki/union_find/README.md

 ### License
-All Python code in this project is provided under _BSD 3-Clause "New" or "Revised" License_.
+All Python code in this project are provided under _BSD 3-Clause "New" or "Revised" License_.